renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

 of combat mechanics in a game that isn’t *supposed* to be combat-focused, so some slimming and streamlining would be good.

+Also note: there where a lot of strike-through or color-coded blocks that didn't survive the conversion to markdown, so there will be some really confusing text while we root all of that out.

 Changes since last time:

   - Made “other factions” its own subsection, have started cleaning that